Who is responsible for registering a leased vehicle with the DVLA?

-Where is a vehicle registered during its Lease?
+Where is a vehicle registered during its lease?

-What if my vehicles details aren’t showing up on the DVLA website?
+What if my vehicle’s details aren’t showing up on the DVLA website?

 Registering a lease vehicle can take slightly longer.
 This is because leased vehicles are not usually registered with the DVLA until the day of delivery.
 Therefore it can sometimes take a few days for the registration to appear on the DVLA website.
 This can also have a knock-on effect and if the DVLA are experiencing a high volume of registrations.
 In this instance, the registration may just be in the pile.
-If after a few days there is still no sign of the car on the DVLA website the driver should contact the finance company to notify them.
+If after a few days there is still no sign of the car on the DVLA website the driver should contact the Finance House to notify them.

 Insuring a vehicle that isn’t yet registered with the DVLA

 Most online comparison tools and insurer websites use the DVLA records to find information about the car via its registration plate to give a quote.
 So if the vehicle isn’t registered yet this process won’t work.
-I recommend calling the insurers directly armed with the p11D value and vehicle specification.
-Providing this information will allow the insurer to provide a quote based on the same information held by the DVLA.
+We would recommend you contact the insurers directly armed with the p11D value and vehicle specification.
+Providing this information will allow the insurer to provide a quote based on the same information held by the DVLA..

 We can help you to buy, lease or hire a new car that fits your needs.
 Call us on 01903 538835 or request a callback.